 The city electric

 The bright lights, the sheer spectacle of the mass of signs – there’s no mistaking I’m in Tokyo as soon as I hit the Akihabara district.
 It’s the world's largest electrical equipment marketplace with more than 250 appliance and electronic shops of all sizes crammed along Chuo-dori Street.
-But what began as an area specialising in electrical equipment in the latter half of the 1940s, just as the locals’ primary source of information was radio, is now a shopping mecca where I can even buy my own personal robot (at Tsukumo Robot Kingdom, the world’s first specialist robot store).
-Prices are comparable to Australia but it’s not price that’s the attraction here but the massive range of models and accessories and, unlike some other destinations in Asia, they are original brands, not fakes.
+What began as an area specialising in electrical equipment in the latter half of the 1940s, is now a shopping mecca where I can even buy my own personal robot (at Tsukumo Robot Kingdom, the world’s first specialist robot store).
+Though prices are comparable to Australia, it’s not price that’s the attraction here but the massive range of models and accessories and, unlike some other destinations in Asia, they are original brands, not fakes.
 The downside is that all instructions are in Japanese and an international converter is required, although some duty-free stores have export-ready models.
 If you can’t find what you’re looking for here – it probably doesn’t exist.